(Translate this site)

 It was at that moment it hit me.

 "Sym, how about a compromise?
-I mean, I've already established that there is almost negligible risk here, and all that.
+I mean, I've already established that there is negligible risk here, and all that.
 But what if we do try it your way first?
 With your bubble still intact?
 And then proceed without it later, if you like what happens?"

-But damn she was beautiful.
+But damn, she was beautiful.
 It'd be worth it to be barbecued, I thought.
-Hell, what did I have to look forward to anyway?
+Hell: what did I have to look forward to anyway?
 Returning home to wash restaurant dishes and study engineering?
 Seeking out odd jobs in free moments to plug the gaping holes in my bank account?
 Better to burn inside a gorgeous Sol frying pan.

 "Sym, just how thin can you make your bubble?"

 "Oh yes!
-That was my original vector, Jerry.
+That was my vector, Jerry.
 I just seemed to have...jumped a track in my thoughts...this is most unusual for me..."
+Sym looked embarrassed and concerned.

 "No no, Sym, that's just fine!
 Your reawakening creative side is just displaying some of its random effects on your behavior.
 That's good!"
 I lied.
 I didn't know why she'd 'skipped a track'.
 But heck, I did that all the time!
 Surely it was nothing.
-But I had to feed her analytical mind something to chew on, else it might derail the whole thing.
+But I had to feed her analytical side something to chew on, else it might derail the whole thing.

-"OK Sym, make your field as thin as you can..."
+"Okay Sym, make your field as thin as you can..."

-"But that parameter..."
+"But that parameter-- "

 "Please Sym!
 We've already compromised!
 You can at least pare down your field as low as it will go."

 The next moment was intensely frustrating.
 And stupid.
 Of me.
+For in my haste, I'd forgotten something about Sym's buffer field...

 Then the entire process reversed again, leaving me with the normal Sym as before.